Dkobes/README-Generator/README.md

   N/A

   ## Credits
-  When encountering errors, using Copilot to determine the exact error
+  When encountering errors, using Copilot to try to determine the exact error, or where the issue could be

   ## License
   N/A

   ## Features
   N/A